jhupiterz/research-analytics/CONTRIBUTING.md

 Research Analytics was thought by "lazy" research students who wanted to automate as many research tasks as possible.
 Having a general interest in coding, data science, and software development, we took on this first project of building a data science web app for doing academic research.

-The project was first released in February 2022. :baby:
+The project was first released in February 2022 :baby:

 # Project status

 Research Analytics has just been publicly released in February 2022.
 The current release version is version 1.0.

 ## Deployment
 The web app works and does the job it was designed for.
-However, being deployed on Heroku (free plan) it is quite slow. :snail:
+However, being deployed on Heroku (free plan) it is quite slow :snail:

 More computing power should improve the app's performance.